 I am not going to delve into the details of a framework, per se.
 Instead I am going to give you a host of customer acquisition tactics, as well as a way to test them out, in order to enable you to get a feel for which channels have the potential to bring the most value to your company.
 You could also work with someone like LeadJig to learn how you could further improve engagement from your marketing efforts.

 Before you start experimenting, make sure that you have set out clear and concise goals that you would like to achieve, even if you do not have much data to base them on.
 Simply going off your hunches will do at this point.
 Because then you can put that against the data you gather and develop an informed understanding of what does and does not work.

 As I previously mentioned, the tactics that I am going to share with you are designed to test something very specific within an individual channel.
 The idea here is that it can help you either discover new opportunities for growth within an existing channel you are pursuing or it can open up new ideas to help you diversify you approach to get more data which is give you a better picture of how your new customers are responding to your efforts.
 I will now layout a few approaches below that should get you started.

 Objective: Increase the number of people reading and engaging with the emails that you send to your list of subscribers by specifically targeting those that have failed to open them.

-How: 48 hours or so after sending an email to your subscribers, go into your email marketing software, I use Mailchamp, and find all the subscribers that got the email but did not open it.
+How: 48 hours or so after sending an email to your subscribers, go into your email marketing software, I use Epsilon, which is similar to Mailchamp, and find all the subscribers that got the email but did not open it.
 Resend your email with a completely different email subject just for these people.
 This gives you a chance at increasing the number of opens of your campaign without looking like you are drowning your subscriber’s inboxes with the same email.

 Here are the stats broken down: